danieladov/jellyfin-plugin-skin-manager/README.md

 4. Place the resulting .dll file in a folder called ```plugins/SkinManager``` under  the program data directory or inside the portable install directory

+## Using with reverse proxy
+When using the Nginx Reverse proxy config from the [Jellyfin docs](https://jellyfin.org/docs/general/networking/nginx.html) the theme might not work by default.
+(If you are using the subpath config, you can ignore all this.)

+Because the config includes Content-Security-Policy which reduces risk of XSS, you need to add the URL from the skin repo and the fonts to the list of allowed external sources.

+For example to use Kaleidochromic you need to do [this](https://github.com/CTalvio/Kaleidochromic/blob/main/README.md#using-with-reverse-proxy)